 In J.K.Rowling’s Harry Potter series, it is revealed that “Tom Marvolo Riddle” is, in fact, the dreaded Lord Voldemort.
-The revelation comes in the form of an anagram, as the letters of his name rearranged reveal the answer: “I am Lord Voldemort.”
-Anagrams are a type of word play in which letters of a word or phrase are rearranged to create new words and phrases.
+The revelation comes in the form of an anagram: the letters of “Tom Marvolo Riddle” rearranged become “I am Lord Voldemort.”
+An anagram is a type of word play in which the letters of a word or phrase are rearranged to create new words and phrases.

 II.
 Examples of Anagram

-Anagrams make for interesting code names and jumbling word games alike.
-Here are a few simple examples of anagrams at work:
+Anagrams make for interesting code names, riddles, and word games.
+Here are a few simple examples:

 This anagram is fun and unique because the meaning stays the same: a gentleman is, in fact, an elegant man!

-This anagram is interesting in that it explains the definition of the other.
+This anagram is interesting in that one phrase explains the other.

-This anagram, like some others, is humorous, as oftentimes election results are accused of being incorrect and in need of a recount.
+This anagram, like some others, is humorous, as it hints that election results are often lies.

 III.
 The Importance of Anagrams

-Anagrams have been used as far back as the third century BCE for mysterious, meaningful, and hidden names.
-To this day, they are used in everyday speech and literature alike.
-Anagrams can be used as a simple yet intellectual game to flex the brain.
-They are also often used by authors in order to create pseudonyms.
-Anagrammatic names provide literary and real-life characters with layers of hidden meaning, meaning which can only be found by careful readers and decoders.
+Anagrams have been used as far back as the third century BCE for mysterious, meaningful, and secret names.
+To this day, they are used in both everyday speech and literature.
+Anagrams can be used as a simple game for fun or brain-exercise.
+They are also often used by authors in order to create pseudonyms (alternative names) for themselves or their characters.
+By giving a character a name which is an anagram of a meaningful phrase, authors can both hide and communicate something about a character, which can only be found by careful readers.

 IV.
 Examples of Anagrams in Literature

-Dan Brown’s The Da Vinci Code uses a wide variety of anagrams as a murdered museum curator has left clues.
+Dan Brown’s The Da Vinci Code uses a variety of anagrams as clues left by a murdered museum curator.
 Here are a few: